WMD-group/kgrid/README.md

 * Reads specified input file using Atomic Simulation Environment ([supported formats](https://wiki.fysik.dtu.dk/ase/ase/io.html#module-ase.io))
   * If none is specified, looks for geometry.in (FHI-aims) in working directory
 * A **k**-point density is selected to satisfy a given length cutoff, as described by Moreno & Soler (1992)[1].
-The length cutoff corresponds to the length between repeated images that would be needed in a supercell calculation to achieve the same sampling.
+The length cutoff corresponds to a radius about repeated images that would be needed in a gamma-point supercell calculation to achieve the same sampling.
-* This **k**-point grid is expressed as a number of samples in each lattice vector and passed to standard output
+* This **k**-point grid is expressed as a number of samples in each lattice vector and passed to standard output.
+(Note that this is NOT a Moreno-Soler grid as it does not use symmetry information to minimise the required number of points.
+It is a uniform grid specified with the same length parameter notation.)
 * Default **k**-point cutoff is 10Å (generally well-converged for
   semiconducting or insulating materials)
 * Optional arguments are implemented with conventional GNU/POSIX